thegreatape/thegreata.pe-source/_posts/2015-05-31-extracting-testable-javascript-from-jquery-soup.markdown

 Our code has two external dependencies we need to deal with before we can test anything useful: the DOM and the HTTP search API.

 *DOM Fixtures*: Our `UserSearch` class depends on three elements being present on the page: a input to read the search query from, a button to click to submit the query, and a container to fill with search results.
-We can use jQuery to construct a minimal set of elements that fulfill this contract and insert it into the test-runner's DOM in the `beforeEach` function.
+We can use jQuery to construct a minimal set of elements that fulfill this contract and insert it into the test runner's DOM in the `beforeEach` function.

 *HTTP search API*: `UserSearch` also depends on being able to retreive JSON search results by hitting `/users/search` with an Ajax request.
 We can use SinonJS's excellent high-level Ajax request mocking to build out a mock server that responds with fake search results.